 The student will be assigned homework to complete in Connect.
 The homework will consist of exercises, problems, and SmartBook/LearnSmart activities.
-All assignments for a given module/week are divided into weekly folders inside of the Connect system.
+All assignments for a given Module: Week are divided into weekly folders inside of the Connect system.
 (CLO: A, C, D, F)

 For this assignment, the student will take the Myers-Briggs Type Indicator assessment at the website provided.
-After reviewing the results, the student will compose a 2-page reflection that includes the 4-letter personality type suggested to them by the assessment.
+After reviewing the results, the student will compose a 500-word reflection that includes the 4-letter personality type suggested to them by the assessment.
 (CLO: C, D, E, F)

 The student will select 2 full-text, scholarly (peer-reviewed) journal articles that directly relate to the corresponding topic.
 Each essay will review a different topic from the text and will also link each topic with Scripture.
 Each essay must contain in-text citations and must be in current APA format.
 (CLO: A, B, C, D, E, F)